Kendal in Cumbria

 K Village Kendal

 K shoes may no longer be manufactured in Kendal in Cumbria but they have left their legacy with The K Village.
-It is currently in a temporary location (which is actually very convenient) righ in the shopping centre of Kendal.
-Outlet stores at K Village include Clarks Shoes / Denby Pottery / Klass and National Trust Gift Shop.

 Kendal Coffee Shops